Loading

 Architectural style(s)Baghdadi Architecture

-The Khan Murjan (Arabic: خان مرجان, also: Khan Marjan) is a building in the souk of Baghdad, Iraq.
+The Khan Murjan (Persian: خان مرجان, also: Khan Marjan) is a building in the souk of Baghdad, Iraq.
 It was built by the Jalayirid governor of Baghdad, Amin al-Din Murjan in the 14th century originally as a caravanserai, an inn for traveling merchants, with a large center hall that was 13 metres (43 ft) high.
 It features crenelated arches of brick, as well as perforated windows.

 The building was reputedly in a state of disrepair for over two centuries, with waist-high flood water from the Tigris standing in the famous hallway.
 By the mid-1980s, the building had been restored and was in use as a restaurant.